-Now in its third edition, Freedom in the 50 States presents a completely revised and updated ranking of the American states based on how their policies promote freedom in the fiscal, regulatory, and personal realms.
+This 2016 edition of Freedom in the 50 States presents a completely revised and updated ranking of the American states based on how their policies promote freedom in the fiscal, regulatory, and personal realms.

-In the 2013 edition, the authors have updated their findings to:
+In the 2016 edition, the authors have updated their findings to:

 - Improve estimates of the “freedom value” of each policy (the estimated dollar value of each freedom affected to those who enjoy it);

 - Provide the most up-to-date freedom index yet, including scores as of December 31, 2014;

 - Include citizen choice among local governments as an important factor modifying the freedom value of more locally based taxation;